 Later in the afternoon, we went to Balinsasayao Twin Lakes and spent a night in a Dumaguete hostel.

 By Sunday, we left our hostel very early morning and took a bus to Zamboangita and got on a 30-minute boat ride to Apo Island.
 We had a wonderful time frolicking with the sea turtles.
 What a weekend!

 The water is calm during summer, but most of the time it is going to be a rough ride.
 There is nothing to worry though as boat incidents are rare and for safety measure, the Coast Guard requires all passengers to wear a life vest if via motorized boat.
 All it takes is half an hour boat ride from Santander to Dumaguete, a short jeepney or bus trip, and another 30-minute ride from Zamboangita to reach Apo Island.
 So sail away for an underwater adventure!

 7:30 ETD Cebu City.
-We traveled by car.
-You can also take a Ceres Bus from Cebu South Bus to Dumaguete Ceres Terminal via Oslob for P280 fare and takes around 5 hours ride.
+Take a Ceres Bus from Cebu South Bus Terminal to Dumaguete Ceres Terminal via Oslob for P280 fare.
+It takes around 5 hours ride.
 But during this weekend, we traveled by car.

 9:15 Carcar.
 For snacks/stop-over.

 11:30 Santander.
-Banca Port/Liloan Wharf.
-We parked the car at a store owners parking space for P30/day.
+Liloan wharf or the regular pumpboat port.
+We parked the car at a store owner’s parking space for P30/day.

-11:45 Ride motorized boat with P35 ticket and P2 terminal fee.
-The boat can carry about 90 passengers and it leaves every 30 minutes.
+11:45 Ride pumpboat with P35 ticket and P2 terminal fee.
+The boat can carry about 90 passengers.
+It leaves every 30 minutes.
 The sea trip only lasts for 30 minutes, too.
 There’s also a fast craft in Liloan Port where the Ceres Bus stops with P65 fare to Sibulan and is also around a 30-minute ride.

 12:15 Sibulan Port